scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 Payment of the Computation Fee
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Computation fees (tokens) flow from Dapp users to workers as follows:
+Computation fees (tokens) flow from dApp users to workers as follows:

-1. The Dapp user calls the *approve* function of the ENG ERC20 contract to unlock a discretionary ENG payment for computing the task.
+1. The dApp user calls the *approve* function of the ENG ERC20 contract to unlock a discretionary ENG payment for computing the task.

-2. The Dapp user calls a payable function the Dapp contract which wraps the *compute()* function (or the Enigma Contract directly as illustrated in the diagram).
+2. The dApp user calls a payable function the dApp contract which wraps the *compute()* function (or the Enigma Contract directly as illustrated in the diagram).